 Understanding the Pathophysiology and Treatment Challenges

 Eisenmenger syndrome is a complex disease with a multifactorial etiology.
 The pathophysiology involves abnormal remodeling of the pulmonary arteries, leading to increased pulmonary vascular resistance and right-sided heart failure.
 Traditional treatments for Eisenmenger syndrome focus on managing symptoms and improving cardiac function, but they do not address the underlying vascular pathology.
-Kök hücre terapisi offers a potential solution by targeting the damaged pulmonary arteries and promoting their repair.
+Kök hücre tedavisi offers a potential solution by targeting the damaged pulmonary arteries and promoting their repair.

 Stem Cell Sources and Differentiation Strategies